 Converting a brownfield site or commercial property to residential has been something that both central and local government have encouraged for some time, particularly with property that has been vacant for some time.
 As such, you may not have to jump through too many hoops to get planning permission for this type of conversion.

 Converting commercial property or a brownfield site to residential is an exciting opportunity for developers since the larger buildings have the potential to create a larger number of residential units.
 For example, a brownfield site like a disused factory that you acquire for £1.0M may have the potential to be converted into 10 residential dwellings that sell for £300,000 each.

 With a larger number of units, lenders also have greater security that can be leveraged to get the very best finance deals.

 3. Building commercial premises or a second home on your property

-If you have enough land on your current property, it may be possible to have another property constructed on your land, through a self build.
+If you have enough land on your current property, it may be possible to have another property constructed on your land.
 This could be another residence or a commercial space for a business to use.
 Subdividing in this way shouldn’t reduce the value of your existing home excessively if your garden is larger-than-average (generally speaking, this means a garden that is 3x the size of your home).

 This type of development offers fantastic advantages

 - You can save a huge amount of money (up to £250,000 or more) by not having to purchase land.
 Instead, this money can be spent on the development.